faizalazman/Centralised-Management-System-Django/README.md

 - Files status are being presented to the user using a table, which is ordered by their overdue status, which allows the user to take actions.

 ### Laboratory
-- **TODO** - Extend the same system to allow report to being kept electronically and downloaded/printed by the user.
+- Extend the same system to allow report to being kept electronically and downloaded/printed by the user.
+- Users are now able to print report

 ## How does the system looks ?
 ### Login Page